brinda-venkataramani/misc/marks.md

 I switched into math in Fall 2018.

 Note that Math 4ET3, Math 4L03, Math 4GR3, Math 4LT3, and Math 4E03,  are equivalent to the following graduate level courses: Math 6ET3, Math 6L03, Math 6GR3, Math 6LT3, and Math 6E03.
+I have taken two reading courses in mathematics (4W03).
 More specifially, here are a list of the graduate courses I have taken in math:

 ```
 Course Code         Course Title                               Grade (on 12.0 scale)

 Math (4/6)ET3       Topics in Algebra                          12
 Math (4/6)L03       Introduction to Logic                      11
-Math (4/6)GR3       Groups and Rings
+Math (4/6)GR3       Groups and Rings                           11
 Math (4/6)LT3       Topics in Logic                                                  [*]
 Math (4/6)E03       Galois Theory
 Math 4W03           Reading in Mathematics                                           [**]